 Q: What has been one of your most significant achievements as a leader?

 Pauline: Being able to work with various communities in the country to design solutions to challenges that they thought were insurmountable.
 I started out working with youth in and out of school to address the challenges of HIV when it had been declared a national disaster, and many were not comfortable discussing it.
 I have enjoyed working with communities in remote areas to establish entities and implement strategies that helped address the challenges of extreme poverty.
 It has been fulfilling to see them taking up the responsibility of continuing the interventions themselves and coming up with even better solutions to emerging issues.
-It is also quite remarkable and a
+It is also quite remarkable and a huge win for us that others have found it worthy to invest in our poverty reduction interventions.

 Q: From your perspective, why is it important to have women in leadership?